kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ## Arduino IDE setup and notes:
-- I am using Arduino IDE version 1.8.19 in Linux/Ubuntu
+- I am using Arduino IDE version 2.0.1 in Linux/Ubuntu
 - Lib used: TFT_eSPI by Bodmer
 - **IMPORTANT: Use the comments at beginning of  .ino  file to "adjust" the library files to the project.**
 - Boards Manager:  Arduino Mbed OS RP2040 Boards.
-My version is 3.0.1 (If I update it, I will need to adjust the library files again, so I will leave it for later).
+My version is 4.0.2 (Every time I update it, I will need to "adjust" the library files again).
 - Do not include EarlePhilhower library (it is just conflitant with Mbed)
 - Board: "RaspberryPiPico"  >  Arduino Mbed OS RP2040 Boards  >  RaspberryPiPico
 - The code files have cpp type, but the code itself is in C (cpp type is used to help in some compiler issues).